bikramnehra/kubedb-demo/README.md

 ## Connecting to MongoShell:

-For the purpose of this demo we need to manually create a database named `blog` after deploying `mongodb-svc`
+For the purpose of this demo we need to manually create a database named `blog` and user named `root` granting `readWrite` access on `blog` after deploying `mongodb-svc`

 Log into mongo shell: